 For we hockey lovers the orgy of hockey that is the first couple of rounds of the Stanley Cup Playoffs has begun, and we can watch as much hockey as we want, whenever we want.
 My favorite team isn’t in the playoffs (no, not the Blue Team, but Les Habitants), but that won’t stop me from watching as many games as I can possibly see.

-In Ottawa the Civil Service cuts continue to pile up with many folks being told last week and this week, and still more will be told their fate next week (and still others may only hear near the end of the year).
-Looks like the job hunting services are going to be doing a roaring business over the next few months.
+In Ottawa, the Civil Service cuts continue to pile up, with many folks being told last week and this week, and still more will be told their fate next week (and still others may only hear near the end of the year).
+Looks like the job-hunting services will be doing a roaring business over the next few months.
 Interesting that the Ottawa area elects a fair number of Tory MP’s, does seem a little ironic.

 Some diverse post Easter topics this week: